hyperledger/fabric/docs/source/policies/policies.md

 As mentioned above, a key benefit of an `ImplicitMeta` policy such as `MAJORITY Admins` is that when you add a new admin organization to the channel, you do not have to update the channel policy.
-Therefore `ImplicitMeta` policies are considered to be more flexible as the consortium members change.
-The consortium on the orderer can change as new members are added or an existing member leaves with the consortium members agreeing to the changes, but no policy updates are required.
+Therefore `ImplicitMeta` policies are considered to be more flexible as organizations are added.
 Recall that `ImplicitMeta` policies ultimately resolve the `Signature` sub-policies underneath them in the configuration tree as the diagram shows.